silvanegli/Netsec16/README.md

 the client is allowed to choose the signing algorithm.

-The second part of the challenge demonstrates the danger of executing unsanitized input from an untrusted source and how to exploit such a vul- nerability with a limited interface.
+The second part of the challenge demonstrates the danger of executing unsanitized input from an untrusted source and how to exploit such a vulnerability with a limited interface.

 ### VM Setup and How to Get Started
-After importing the .ova appliance (which can be downloaded [here](https://drive.google.com/open?id=1BmNLyehFWnQ9eDI6_3yaOl4MPkJO3gtC)) into VirtualBox, two VM’s are avail-
+After importing the .ova appliance (which can be downloaded [here](https://drive.google.com/open?id=1BmNLyehFWnQ9eDI6_3yaOl4MPkJO3gtC)) into VirtualBox, two VM’s are available:
-able: A webserver NetsecServer, where the chat application is deployed and running, as well as a client VM NetsecClient, which should be ready out of the box to interact with and analyze the chat application.
+A webserver NetsecServer, where the chat application is deployed and running, as well as a client VM NetsecClient, which should be ready out of the box to interact with and analyze the chat application.
 Before starting the two VM’s, make sure that for both machines, the network adapters are